 It was a particularly busy morning.
 Apart from the museum-goers, crowds had gathered in St Peter’s Square to listen to the Pope.
 A loud speaker had been set up and the speech was being translated into English – we stopped in our tracks when we heard the Pope welcoming “our visitors from Yorkshire” but quickly concluded that he wasn’t talking about us!

-We decided to keep the Sistine Chapel for another day and went back out of the gate to walk around the outside of the old city walls.
+We decided to keep the Sistine Chapel for another day and went back out of the gate to walk around the outside of the Vatican City walls.
 After all, we thought, there is something quite cool about the idea of walking around an entire country before lunchtime.

 A Walled State Within Rome